switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ##### - Offline settings
-You can force the Switcher Module to work offline by specifying the folder, in case it wasn't made yet and set the second parameter to *true*.
+You can also force the Switcher library to work offline.
+In this case, the snapshot location must be set up and the context re-built using the offline flag.

 ```java
 properties.put(SwitcherContextParam.SNAPSHOT_LOCATION, "/src/resources");